shuei/epics-textfile/docs/Manual.md

 - longout

 # Device type (DTYP) field
-In order to use netDev, device type (DTYP) field must be set to "Text File" in the record:
+In order to use devTextFile, device type (DTYP) field must be set to "Text File" in the record:

 `field(DTYP, "Text File")`